Reference-frame-independent quantum metrology: Acknowledgments

-This work was supported by the DAAD, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), the ERC (Consolidator Grant 683107/TempoQ), the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K), National Research, Development and Innovation Office of Hungary (NKFIH) (Grant No. 2019-2.1.7-ERA-NET-2021-00036), and the National Research, Development and Innovation Office of Hungary (NKFIH) within the Quantum Information National Laboratory of Hungary.
+This work was supported by the DAAD, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357, 440958198, and 56343716), the Sino-German Center for Research Promotion (Project M-0294), the ERC (Consolidator Grant 683107/TempoQ), the German Federal Ministry of Research, Technology and Space ((Project QuKuK, Grant No. 16KIS1618K and Project BeRyQC, Grant No. 13N17292), National Research, Development and Innovation Office of Hungary (NKFIH) (Grant No. 2019-2.1.7-ERA-NET-2021-00036, Advanced Grant No. 152794), and the National Research, Development and Innovation Office of Hungary (NKFIH) within the Quantum Information National Laboratory of Hungary.
 We acknowledge the support of the EU (QuantERA MENTA, QuantERA QuSiED), the Spanish MCIU (No. PCI2022-132947), and the Basque Government (No. IT1470-22).
 We acknowledge the support of the Grant~No.~PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe".
 We thank the "Frontline" Research Excellence Programme of the NKFIH (Grant No. KKP133827).
 G.~T. acknowledges a Bessel Research Award of the Humboldt Foundation.
 We acknowledge Project no. TKP2021-NVA-04, which has been implemented with the support provided by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Office (NKFIH), financed under the TKP2021-NVA funding scheme.
+We thank support from Horizon Europe programme HORIZON-CL4-2022-QUANTUM-02-SGA via the project 101113690 (PASQuanS2.1) and JST ASPIRE (JPMJAP2339).